9 Tips for the Partner with a Higher Sex Drive

-Since your sex drives are so disparate, it's unreasonable for you to expect your spouse to take care of each and every desire.
+If your sex drives are so disparate, it's unreasonable for you to expect your partner to take care of each and every desire.
 You need to take responsibility for satisfying your own needs from time to time.
 In all likelihood, you are already doing this but you may be resentful about it.
 That's not good or fair.
-Although your partner could try to meet you halfway, there will still be times when you are hot to trot and he or she isn't.
+Although your partner could try to meet you halfway, there will still be times when you are ready to go and he or she isn't.
 That's normal; you need to accept it.
-As long as your spouse is making more of an effort to understand and care for your needs, you need to accept your differences and take care of yourself occasionally without feeling resentment.
+As long as your spouse is making more of an effort to understand and care for your needs, you need to accept your differences and take care of yourself occasionally—without feeling resentment.

 7. Accept a gift of love.